 - Easily capture data for land surveys through the use of drones

 - Immediately access information during disaster relief efforts

 - Efficient use of water resources by properly understanding soil and weather conditions

-- Increase users of MapMyIndia, competing directly with Google maps.
+- Increase users of MapMyIndia, competing directly with Google maps in India.

 - agriculture, environment protection, power, water, transportation, communication, health (tracking of diseases, patients, hospitals, etc.) relying heavily on this data.